Frontline Foundations - CCMA

 Course Content

-- Rapport & building trust
+- Rapport and building trust

-- Being present – the theory of ‘circles of presence’
+- Being present: the theory of ‘circles of presence’

-- The Conversation Cycle: Ask/Listen/Acknowledge/Inform
+- The conversation cycle: Ask/Listen/Acknowledge/Inform

-- Acknowledging the customers’ situation with empathy & why it’s important
+- Acknowledging the customers’ situation with empathy and why it’s important

 - Emotionally connecting with your customer